SeisSol/SeisSol/Documentation/sycl.rst

   cd ../..

+Given that you have installed clang as specified above, the following instructions will install AdaptiveCpp for NVIDIA GPUs, as required by SeisSol.
 The following steps describe the steps to configure and install hipSYCL for AMD GPUs.
-Note `ROCM_PATH` is typically set by system administrators.
+Note ``HIP_PATH`` is typically set by system administrators.
 Please, makes sure that this environment variable is not empty.

 .. code-block:: bash